Detecting the QCD axion via the ferroaxionic force with piezoelectric materials: Sensitivity

 Here, $p$ is the spin polarization fraction, $V$ the sample volume, $\gamma = (2\pi) \times 32.4\,\mathrm{MHz/T}$ is the gyromagnetic ratio for \ce{^3 He}, $b$ is the measurement bandwidth, and $\mu_{^3\rm{He}} = -2.12 \mu_n$ is the \ce{^3 He} nuclear moment \cite{helium_moment} with $\mu_n$ the nuclear magneton.
 This corresponds to a Rabi frequency sensitivity

 for the same fiducial parameters as in Eq.~\ref{eq:B_min}.

-Figures~\ref{fig:sm-dip}, \ref{fig:mqm-dip}, and~\ref{fig:dip-dip} show the expected sensitivity for a \ce{^3 He} sample with $T_2=10^{4}\,\mathrm{s}$, a spin density $n_N=2 \times 10^{21}\,{\mathrm{cm}}^{-3}$, a distance modulation from $D$ to $2D$, and integration time $t_\mathrm{int} = 1 \, \mathrm{yr}$.
+Figures~\ref{fig:sm-dip} and~\ref{fig:dip-dip} show the expected sensitivity for a \ce{^3 He} sample with $T_2=10^{4}\,\mathrm{s}$, a spin density $n_N=2 \times 10^{21}\,{\mathrm{cm}}^{-3}$, a distance modulation from $D$ to $2D$, and integration time $t_\mathrm{int} = 1 \, \mathrm{yr}$.
+We have chosen to present the reach for the MQM and SM effects separately to emphasize that they correspond to experimentally distinguishable channels, each of which can be isolated with suitable material choices.
 We assume a SQUID pickup loop diameter of $5\,\mathrm{cm}$ positioned at a distance of $5D$ from the sample, with a flux sensitivity of $1\,\mu\Phi_0 / \sqrt{\text{Hz}}$.
-The gray dashed line in Figs.~\ref{fig:sm-dip}, \ref{fig:mqm-dip}, and~\ref{fig:dip-dip} represents the SQUID-limited sensitivity, which lies well below the QCD axion parameter space.
+The gray dashed line in Figs.~\ref{fig:sm-dip} and~\ref{fig:dip-dip} represents the SQUID-limited sensitivity, which lies well below the QCD axion parameter space.
 Back-action noise due to the interaction between the spins and the SQUID circuit can also be suppressed~\cite{https://open.bu.edu/handle/2144/46365}.
 Our current forecasts are limited by spin projection noise at the standard quantum limit.
 Spin entanglement in the \ce{^3 He} sample could overcome this limitation by squeezing spin projection noise in the (measured) transverse direction at the expense of increasing the spin noise in an (unmeasured) orthogonal direction~\cite{https://open.bu.edu/handle/2144/46365, PhysRevX.9.021023, PhysRevD.23.1693}.
 We discuss potential systematic and reducible noise sources in App.~\ref{app:noise}.